- Digital Programs

 The unique collection of prints and drawings, artist books and posters, consisting of over two thousand works on paper, is one of the largest of its kind.
 Developed by Florence B. Helzel, the collection was introduced through such outstanding catalogues as The Print and Drawing Collection of the Judah L. Magnes Museum (1884), Narrative Imagery: Artist Portfolios (1991), and Shtetl Life (1993).
 In the 1980's, the museum began collecting contemporary art, affirming its commitment through exhibitions, publications, commissioned works and juried competitions.
 The collection of video and photography resulted from competitions such as the Jewish Video Competition and the Richard Nagler Photography Competition.

 The commitment to contemporary art has been reinvigorated through recent exhibitions of prominent local and international artists, including Larry Abramson, Naomie Kremer, and Jonathon Keats, and the acquisition of their works for the collection.
 The former Judah L. Magnes Museum was the first Jewish museum to include many of these artists in its collection.
-Recent acquisitions also include works by important early 20th-century artists such as French Surrealists Claude Cahun and Marcel Moore and Russian Suprematist Lazar Khidekel.
+Among more recent acquisitions are works by important early 20th-century artists such as French Surrealists Claude Cahun and Marcel Moore, and Russian Suprematist Lazar Khidekel.